South-East London · Fixed price · Free home visit · SE10–SE3

 We can usually arrange a visit within 2–5 working days across SE10–SE3.
 Evening and weekend appointments available at no extra charge.
 No call-out charge anywhere in Greenwich.

-We bring a full sample range to your door, measure up and price the full project in a single visit.
-No obligation, no deposit.
+The full sample range comes to your door in Greenwich; we measure up and price the complete job in a single visit — no deposit, no obligation.